dansmyers/IntroToCS/Labs/5-Fun.md

 ```
 Use an approach similar to our previous chance games:

-- Print the two choices, then read the player's number.
+- Print the two bets, then read the player's number.
 If the player enters anything other than 1 or 2, print an error and quit immediately.
 - Roll the two dice, calculate their sum, and print.
 - Deal the card using `randint`, then use `print_card` to output it.
 - Determine whether the dice or the card are greater.